Bamford Fitness Consultant

-You’ve been a ‘health and fitness professional’ for over 15 years, we do hear this term being flippantly thrown around in the industry but I know you’ve worked and do work with some very high profile clients which you obviously can’t say for confidentiality reasons and owned your own gym.
+You’ve been a ‘health and fitness professional’ for over 15 years, we do hear this term being flippantly thrown around in the industry but I know you’ve worked and do work with some very high-profile clients which you obviously can’t say for confidentiality reasons and owned your own gym.
 What are the significant steps you’ve taken to get you to the top of the Health Coaching ladder?

 Coming into the industry when it was on the upward trajectory was good timing as it allowed me to grow into it as awareness of health and wellness was increasing.
 I have always had the attitude of hard work pays off and you create your own opportunities in life.
 A combination of gaining experience, continuous learning and having the ambition to succeed has certainly supported me in achieving a privileged career in fitness.
-I feel very blessed to have had the opportunity to work with some very interesting and high profile clients in music, professional sport and even a member of the royal family, many of which I still look after personally today and have done for over 10 years.
+I feel very blessed to have had the opportunity to work with some very interesting and high-profile clients in music, professional sport and even a member of the royal family, many of which I still look after personally today and have done for over 10 years.
 I have also had experience of owning a fitness club up until 2017 before changing direction to concentrate on the service to my clients and to develop a fitness studio at the prestigious Daylesford Farm in the Cotswolds.
-In my opinion, to have a long established career in fitness, your passion for supporting people can shine through and create a job for life with the right people.
+In my opinion, to have a long-established career in fitness, your passion for supporting people can shine through and create a job for life with the right people.
 My advice to any young person starting the journey in fitness is to keep learning and enjoy the journey as you never know where it may take you.

 As you say, you’ve seen so many health fads, techniques and diets come and go over the years.
 What’s the core of your philosophy when working with new clients?

-Putting yourself into the clients shoes is key for me and understanding their individual needs is vital if you are to have a positive impact on someone’s life.
+Putting yourself into the client's shoes is key for me and understanding their individual needs is vital if you are to have a positive impact on someone’s life.
 There really isn’t a one size fits approach when it comes to lifestyle, nutrition and training.
 We can certainly align ourselves with simple guidelines i.e. get the basics right but in terms of a lifestyle plan/training programme which can service everyone doesn’t exist.
 We are all different and often so are our goals.
 As a fitness trainer, creating a specific approach is my job.
 I typically use the science of DNA gene testing to understand my client so I can learn what I need.
-DNA testing and a detailed lifestyle review is often the first steps before we even start a physical training programme.
+DNA testing and a detailed lifestyle review are often the first steps before we even start a physical training programme.
 Goal setting is good but not always essential it really depends on the client.
-A good fitness trainer should be able to work out the right approach to be successful and become a key part of the clients life.
+A good fitness trainer should be able to work out the right approach to be successful and become a key part of the client's life.
 Everything has to be realistic and achievable first and foremost.

 Nutrition is a huge part of your programme, can you tell us your perspective on nutrition generally?

 If you ask five nutritionists the same question you may end up with five slightly different answers.
 Nutrition can be the downfall for so many of us and understanding what the body needs can be over complicated at times.
-Straight answer, Eat real food, ensure the right nutrients and antioxidants are regularly consumed to support an efficient body.
+Straight answer, Eat real food, and ensure the right nutrients and antioxidants are regularly consumed to support an efficient body.
 I also believe in creating some simple guidelines to support making better decisions towards nutrition more often than not.
 Control the naughty options and try to play the 80% good and 20% outside of the boundaries.
 In my opinion, this offers good practice to maintain an efficient healthy body but at the same time fulfilling the devil in you.
 Simple!

-As an expert, what are your thoughts on pre and post workout nutrition?
+As an expert, what are your thoughts on pre and post-workout nutrition?